Skip to main content

 Signup with SSUEngage to get on the list.

-Service-learning activities partner with:
+Service-learning courses partner with:

 • 501(c)3 nonprofit organizations (excluding co-ops and credit unions)

-• governmental organizations
+• Governmental organizations

-• proprietary healthcare organizations1
+• Proprietary healthcare organizations1

 Internship sites include: